sigasi/sigasi_insights/releasenotes/sigasi-3.07.md

 date: 2017-12-13
 comments: true
 ---
-Sigasi Studio 3.7 ...
+Sigasi Studio 3.7 brings type-time component/entity mismatch checking (+QuickFix), SystemVerilog improvements, GHDL support and many more new features and bug fixes.

 # Check for component/entity mismatch + QuickFix

-Sigasi Studio gives a warning if a component declaration is not equal to its matching entity.
-You can easily fix this by applying the quick fix.
+Sigasi Studio now gives a warning if a component declaration and its matching entity get out of sync.
+This is a common annoyance in HDL design that is typically discovered very late in the design flow (at *elaboration time*).
+Sigasi Studio now reports mismatches immediately (at **type time**).

 ![](3.7/linting_component_entity.png)

+You can easily update a component declaration to match its entity declaration by applying the quick fix.

 # SystemVerilog improvements